Carnival of Venice: Moretta / servetta muta

 The moretta ("dark one" in English) or servetta muta ("mute servant woman" in English) was a small strapless black velvet oval mask with wide eyeholes and no lips or mouth worn by patrician women.
 It derived from the visard mask invented in France in the 16th century, but differed in not having a hole to speak through.
 The mask was only just large enough to conceal a woman's identity and was held in place by the wearer biting on a button or bit (the women wearing this mask were unable to speak, hence muta) and was often finished off with a veil.
-The Rhinoceros by Pietro Longhi, sometimes called Clara the rhinoceros, depicts this mask in use in 1751.
+The Rhinoceros by Pietro Longhi depicts this mask in use in 1751.
 It fell into disuse about 1760.

 Volto (larva)

 The volto ("face" in English) or larva ("ghost" in English) is the iconic modern Venetian mask: it is often made of stark white porcelain or thick plastic, although also frequently gilded and decorated, and is commonly worn with a tricorn and cloak.
 The volto is also quite heavier than a typical mask and has a much tighter fit; many people who experience claustrophobia do not wear the volto at the Carnival.
 If worn by a woman, who are the most common wearers of the volto at the modern festival, it is typically worn with a headdress, scarf, veil, another mask, or a combination of all four.
 It is secured in the back with a ribbon.
 Unlike the moretta muta, the volto covers the entire face of the wearer, including the whole of the chin.
 Unlike a typical mask, it also extends farther back to just before the ears and upwards to the top of the forehead; also unlike the moretta muta, it depicts the nose and lips in simple facial expressions.
-Unlike the bauta, the volto cannot be worn while eating and drinking because the coverage of the chin and cheeks is too complete and tight (although the jaw on some original commedia masks was hinged, this is not a commedia mask and so is never hinged—the lips are always sealed).
+Unlike the bauta, the volto cannot be worn while eating and drinking because the coverage of the chin and cheeks is too complete and tight (although the jaw on some original commedia masks was hinged, this is not a commedia mask and so is never hinged — the lips are always sealed).

 Pantalone

 Another classic character from the Italian stage, Pantalone, possibly stemming from the Italian pianta il leone referencing the conquests of Venice and the origin of this character, is usually represented as a sad old man with an oversized nose like the beak of a crow with high brows and slanted eyes (meant to signify intelligence on the stage).
 Like other commedia masks, Pantalone is also a half mask.
-This mask is almost exclusively worn by men, although its popularity at the modern festival has declined.
+This mask is almost exclusively worn by men, although its popularity at modern festivals has declined.